-Even though there are a fair few things you need to consider, creating a functional invoice doesn’t have to be difficult.
-To make life easier for yourself, you should consider using dedicated software like Hiveage for its invoicing capabilities.
+Even though there are a fair few things you need to consider, creating a functional invoice template doesn’t have to be difficult.
+To make life easier for yourself, you should consider using dedicated software like Hiveage for creating electronic invoices.

 With this, you can easily create professional invoices using templates, which ensures all the relevant information is included every time.
 You can even use this to send out receipts and reminders from the same interface, keeping everything in one tidy spot.

-Ultimately, this helps you create consistent and comprehensive invoices.
-This will help you, as you can easily track which invoices you’ve sent and are awaiting payment for, while your clients will get clean, functional invoices containing all the information they require to pay you promptly.
+Ultimately, this helps you create consistent and comprehensive invoices, and streamline your invoicing process.
+This will help you save time, as you can easily track which invoices you’ve sent and are awaiting payment for, while your clients will get clean, functional invoices containing all the information they require to pay you promptly.